d4t4v1z/Jupyter/README.md

 # Jupyter
-This repo contains various IPython notebooks I've created to experiment with libraries and work through exercises, and explore subjects that I find interesting.
-I've included notebook viewer links below.
-Click the link to see a live rendering of the notebook.
+This repo contains various Jupyter notebooks containing Machine Learning exercises.
+Klick notebook viewer links below to see live renderings of the notebooks.